caressingbeast/mojosa/README.md

 - `useUserContext` hook
 - Typed state variables and functions matching the interface
 - Stub implementations for functions throwing "not implemented" errors

+The file will be generated in the directory in which the command was run.

 ---